EndPointCorp/end-point-blog/2013/09/02/fixed-navigation-bar-html-css-and.html.md

 Here are the important bits of the CSS above:

 - The fixed positioning setting is what keeps the bar in one place as the user scrolls up and down (line 7).
-- The body must have margin and padding settings at 0px to ensure that the fixed bar is flush against the top of the screen (line 2 &amp; 3).
+- The body must have margin and padding settings at 0px to ensure that the fixed bar is flush against the top of the screen (line 2 & 3).
 - The fixed bar spans the width of the browser, but in this case, the .wrapper element is constrained to 900 pixels wide (line 14).
 - The default state of the #fixed_bar element is none, which is hidden upon page load (line 9).
 - The background of the #fixed_bar can be a small image with a gradient to transparency, such as in the example above (line 10).